Alexandria Ocasio-Cortez: Tenure

 Taking office at age 29, Ocasio-Cortez is the youngest woman ever to serve in the United States Congress, and also the youngest member of the 116th Congress.

 When the 116th Congress convened on January 3, 2019, Ocasio-Cortez entered with no seniority but with a large social media presence.
 Axios credited her with "as much social media clout as her fellow freshman Democrats combined".
-Since June 2024, she has 12million Twitter followers, up from 1.4 million in November 2018 and surpassing Nancy Pelosi.
-She has 8.9 million Instagram followers as of January 2019 and 500,000 followers on Facebook as of February 2019.
+Since June 2024, she has 13.1 million X (formerly Twitter) followers, up from 1.4 million in November 2018.
+As of January 2025, she has 8.4 million followers on Instagram and 1.8 million on Facebook.
+Ocasio-Cortez is also the most followed user on Bluesky, with 2 million followers as of March 2025.
 Her colleagues appointed her to teach them social media lessons upon her arrival in Congress.
-In early July 2019 two lawsuits were filed against her for blocking Joey Salads and Dov Hikind on Twitter in light of the Second Circuit Court of Appeals ruling that it was a violation of the First Amendment for President Trump to block people on Twitter.
-On November 4, 2019, it was announced that they settled the lawsuit with Ocasio-Cortez issuing a statement apologizing for the Twitter block.
+In July 2019, two lawsuits were filed against her for blocking Joey Salads and Dov Hikind on Twitter in light of the Second Circuit Court of Appeals ruling that it was a violation of the First Amendment for President Trump to block people on Twitter.
+On November 4, 2019, it was announced that the lawsuit had been settled; Ocasio-Cortez issued an apology.

 In a 2019 interview, Ocasio-Cortez said she had stopped using her private Facebook account and was minimizing her usage of all social media accounts and platforms, calling them a "public health risk".

 Arrival

 In November 2018, on the first day of congressional orientation, Ocasio-Cortez participated in a climate change protest outside the office of House Minority Leader Nancy Pelosi.
-Also that month, she backed Pelosi's bid to be Speaker of the House once the Democratic Party reclaimed the majority on the condition that Pelosi "remains the most progressive candidate for speaker".
+Also that month, she backed Pelosi's bid to be Speaker of the House on the condition that Pelosi "remains the most progressive candidate for speaker".

-During the orientation for new members hosted by the John F. Kennedy School of Government, Ocasio-Cortez wrote on Twitter in December 2018 about the influence of corporate interests by sponsors such as the American Enterprise Institute and the Center for Strategic and International Studies: "Lobbyists are here.
-Goldman Sachs is here.
-Where's labor?
-Activists?
-Frontline community leaders?"

 When Ocasio-Cortez made her first speech on the floor of Congress in January 2019, C-SPAN tweeted the video.
-Within 12 hours, the video of her four-minute speech set the record as C-SPAN's most-watched Twitter video by a member of the House of Representatives.
+Within 12 hours, the video of her speech set the record as C-SPAN's most-watched Twitter video of a member of the House of Representatives.